Keith Blayney Homepage Gregynog CastleBlayney Blayney Barons Blayney History

 Why the surname change to Blayney?

-My theory is that Ieuan ap Gruffudd ap Llywelyn ab Einion ap Llywelyn ap Meilir Gryg may have wished to avoid the complexity and confusion that his father must have faced with his name as well as adopting the English surname system.
-Having a stable surname meant any family legal claims, property rights, deeds, wills, etc. could be recorded in the "new" English legal system and thus safeguarded.
-He seemed to have selected the Welsh placename Blaenau (meaning upland or river), but spelt it how it is said, ie Blayney.
+It has been assumed that Evan (Ieuan) selected the Welsh placename Blaenau (meaning upland or river), but spelt it how it is said, ie Blayney.
 Modern Blaenau Gwent County Borough Council north of Cardiff means "where the valleys meet the mountains of Gwent".
-A Blaenau Ffestiniog exists in Gwynedd, North Wales, known only for its slate mining, starting in 1765.
+A Blaenau Ffestiniog (pronounced "BLYE-nye fest-IN-yog") exists in Gwynedd, North Wales, known only for its slate mining, starting in 1765.
 Evan's Blaenau would have been the headwaters of the Rhiw and the Bechan [570].

-This theory is confirmed by the Welsh author Ceninen Dewi who states "When the Welsh began to adopt surnames, many heads of families took the names of their houses, estates, or places of abode, a practice most popular in North wales, where the following surnames were assumed: ...-Blayney, of Blaenau..."
+This theory is supported by the Welsh author Ceninen Dewi who states "When the Welsh began to adopt surnames, many heads of families took the names of their houses, estates, or places of abode, a practice most popular in North wales, where the following surnames were assumed: ...-Blayney, of Blaenau..."
 [582]

 Burke's Commoners [229], explains that Blaenau is a pure Welsh word for "points" or "extremities" and when used in a place name means "uplands".
 He proposes a theory that Evan ap Grufydd was put out to nurse at a house called Blaenau and hence the name Ieuan of Blaenau, corrupted to Blayney.
 The land west of Gregynog & Tregynon does rise to an upland area around Mynydd Clogau, the source of a half dozen streams.
 See Location Map.